Miriam Sorace

 Research Projects

-I am working on 5 main research areas:
+I am working on 4 main research areas:

 Motivated Reasoning, Information Processing & Accountability

 My projects on this topic investigate heuristics and biases in voters, retrospective voting, and the conditions under which voters can hold political agents to account.
 My published and working papers on this area also explore the causes and consequences of motivated reasoning and selective exposure and processing of information, borrowing from social and cognitive psychology.
+I am currently PI on a multi-year UKRI-funded project (DIVIDED) on political polarization and economic inequality that focuses on the cognitive microfoundations of the inequality-polarization link.

 Publications